pbergin11/chatgpt-app-sdk/BUGFIX_CLOSE_BUTTON.md

 2. **Semi-transparent background** (`bg-white/90`) - allowed text to show through
 3. **No shadow** - didn't visually separate from content behind it
 4. **Layout conflict** - "No Tee Times" badge was in the same row, competing for space in the top-right corner
+5. **Missing relative positioning** - CourseCard wrapper didn't have `relative`, causing button to position relative to wrong parent (especially in ChatGPT iframe)

 ## Solution
 Updated the close button styling and layout: